 What comes next for U.S. immigration policy

-The Trump Gold Card visa and the $100K H-1B fee signal a move toward monetizing U.S. immigration.
-While supporters see an opportunity to fund economic growth, critics argue it commodifies access to residency and undermines merit-based systems.
+The Trump Gold Card visa and the $100K H-1B fee signal a move toward integrating economic considerations into U.S. immigration policy.

 For immigration attorneys, adaptability is key.
 As these policies evolve, firms will need to stay informed, transparent, and client-focused.
-Firms using immigration-specific case management platforms like 8amTM DocketWise can track these updates efficiently and ensure accurate client communication.
+Firms using immigration-specific case management solutions like DocketWise can track these updates efficiently and ensure accurate client communication.
 Book a demo today.

 About the author